ebt-site/ebt-site/content/study/search.md

 **Please note:** You need to activate cookies for the history features to work.
 In order to clear the history, disable cookies and refresh the page.

+To learn more about the history function, please see [here](/study/history).

 ### 5. Going to individual segments

 Clicking on a segment will highlight it.